killuhwhale/reportr/README.md

     1. Look for Logo for Company,
     2. If no Company logo, show upload modal,
     3. else show logo with delete feature

+    - Use in:
+      - Header on main site
+      - PDF report
+      - TSV print footer

   - Nutrient Application Analyses should be shown and be able to be deleted